automatically generated captions

 00:19:46 I don't know what it is and my interface is telling me certain behaviors I better do

-00:20:14 and time as we see them are not the nature of reality physical objects so matter momentum mass position all this stuff
+00:20:14 as we see them are not the nature of reality physical objects so matter momentum mass position all this stuff

 00:20:23 that's not the nature of reality either.
-So the first often is to just say what we thought was reality isn't reality.
+So the first step then is to just say what we thought was reality isn't reality.

 00:20:32 There is some reality that's out there and the first step.